 Almost everyone who wants to lose weight has tried diets at least once.
-Most people are on diets as long as they can, but then something happens, and they start overeating again.
+Most people are on diets as long as possible, but then something happens, and they start overeating again.
 Why do people return to junk food and overeat?
 The answer is simple: most diets don't work.
 Every time we create restrictions and reduce calories, our body backfires.
 Our metabolism slows down because our collection is shocked by the new diet.
 It starts starving and signals to our brain that we need more food.
 As a result, the menu fails, and we overeat again.
 Some people have gone through this cycle many times.
 We want to eat more; we want to eat junk food.
-Maybe that’s what the problem is?
-Perhaps all you need to do is just train your brain to like healthy food instead of fat and sugar?
+That could be what the problem is.
+You may need to train your brain to like healthy food instead of fat and sugar.

 Imagine yourself eating a few bowls of broccoli.
-Sounds weird, right?
-Now let’s replace broccoli with ice cream — this looks much more realistic.
+Sounds weird.
+Now, let's replace broccoli with ice cream — this looks much more realistic.
 The thing is that sugar and processed fat are tasty.
 They stimulate specific chemical centers in the brain and make us feel rewarded.
-The same happens to people who do cocaine or other drugs — they get used to getting an instant reward anytime they want so they cannot just quit doing it, and this habit becomes an addiction.
-However, anyone can get rid of cravings, and food addiction is no different.
+The same happens to people who do cocaine or other drugs — they get used to getting an instant reward anytime they want, so they cannot just quit doing it, and this habit becomes an addiction.
+However, anyone can eliminate cravings, and food addiction is no different.
 All you need to do is train your brain.

 Why Is It Important to Kick the Junk Food Habit?

-The first and the main reason to switch to healthy food is that junk food itself causes cravings.
+The first and the main reason to switch to healthy food is that junk food causes cravings.
 The main reason for overeating is that we eat the wrong types of food.
-Processed food is designed that way so that we become addicted to it and feel cravings.
-For example, a combination of soft and crispy layers is used in candy bars as well as in fast food like pizza, which also has a crisp crust with soft cheese.
-This combination entertains our brain, giving different kinds of sensations, so our mind wants more of it.
+Processed food is designed so that we become addicted to it and feel cravings.
+For example, a combination of soft and crispy layers is used in candy bars and fast food like pizza, which has a crisp crust with soft cheese.
+This combination entertains our brain, giving different sensations so our mind wants more.

 There is also food that feels like it melts in your mouth.
-It’s a pleasurable sensation, and it’s also a message to our brain.
-The brain realises that we eat not as much as we wanted to so it signals to our body that we need more.
-Lots of butter make food easily slide through our mouth, which makes the brain think that it’s okay.
+It's a pleasurable sensation, and it's also a message to our brain.
+The brain realizes that we eat not as much as we want to, so it signals to our body that we need more.
+Lots of butter makes food easily slide through our mouth, making the brain think it's okay.

 Food companies spend billions of dollars to design food that will be addictive.
 Thus, if you want to stop overeating, you have to eat healthy food.
-Lisa Fetters, a nutritionist, and freelancer at Masterra, notes: “You should develop a new habit.
-Start replacing burgers, cakes, potato chips, and pizza with healthy products, and you’ll see that you want those unhealthy products less and less.
-It will be much easier to do if you switch to a new diet gradually, instead of denying yourself all the junk food at once.
-That can only result in negative self-talk, stress, and more cravings.”
+Lisa Fetters, a nutritionist and freelancer at Masterra, notes: "You should develop a new habit.
+Start replacing burgers, cakes, potato chips, and pizza with healthy products, and you'll see that you want those unhealthy products less and less.
+It will be much easier if you gradually switch to a new diet instead of denying yourself all the junk food.
+That can only result in negative self-talk, stress, and cravings."

 How to Train Your Brain to Eat Healthily